 By expressing output partition functions as compositions of input ones, our type schemes allow us to carry DDL information forwards (from inputs to outputs) through the programs.
 However, the analysis also needs to work backwards, in order to automatically find input partition functions which combine to yield a given output partitioning.
 For unary combinators like mapArrInv1 we can use the existing DDL information, but for binary combinators like eqJoinArr we need to decompose output partition functions.
-For this we use function generators (cf. Figure 9, fstFun to rhtFun).
+For example, our mmul example implementation needs DDLs for eqJoinArr3's inputs A and B that will make the output R1 partitioned by \((ai,aj),(bi,bj)) -> (ai,bj)·id.
+For this we use function generators (cf. Fig. 9, fstFun to rhtFun).

-Generators analyze at compile-time the abstract syntax trees (ASTs) of their arguments (which are partition functions), and derive new partition functions that depend only on a subset of the inputs.
-If no such AST terms exist then the nullF function $\->$ () is generated.
-For instance, fstFun takes a function with a domain (x,y), and generates a function with domain x by retaining all the parts of the AST that depend only on x, and throwing away those terms that also depend on y; sndFun works accordingly on the y domain.
-Recomposing the two results with the $\otimes$ -operator yields a partition function that subsumes the original.
-Hence, given a partition function f = $(a, (b, c)) \rightarrow (a, c)$ , fstFun(f) equals $a \rightarrow a$ and sndFun(f) equals $(b, c) \rightarrow c$ and their combination fstFun(f) $\otimes$ sndFun(f) has the same effect as the original.
+Function generators analyze at compile-time the abstract syntax trees (ASTs) of their arguments (which are partition functions), and derive new partition functions that depend only on a subset of the inputs.
+If no such AST terms exist then the nullF function (->() is generated.
+For instance, fstFun takes a function with a domain (x, y), and generates a function with domain x by retaining all the parts of the AST that depend only on x, and throwing away those terms that also depend on y; sndFun works accordingly on the y domain.
+For example, given a partition function $f = (a, (b, c)) \rightarrow (a, c)$, fstFun(f) equals $(a \rightarrow a and sndFun(f))$ equals $(b, c) \rightarrow c$.
+These can be used together to give an output partitioning equivalent to a partition function that subsumes the original.
 For example, eqJoinArr3 uses function generators so that it can partition its output by any f.
 To ensure that the output is partitioned by f, the inputs must be partitioned by fstFun(f) and sndFun(f) along dimensions d1 and d2.
+This gives us the required DDLs for our mmul implementation.